ayust/alpha-guide/content/corps/index.md

 You start the game in one of these, automatically assigned based on how you created your character - your race and bloodline.
-If you ever join a different corp and then quit it later, you'll be placed back into the same starter NPC corp you began in.
+If you ever join a different corp and then quit it later, you'll be placed back into another NPC corp based on your race.

 All NPC corps have a built-in tax rate of 10%.
 That means any mission rewards you earn will be charged a 10% fee.